Tree House Brewing Company: Beers

 Tree House is particularly known for their production of American-style IPAs and also their stouts.
 According to Gary Dzen: "There’s something to know if you’ve never had a Tree House beer: they’re great, almost all of them, from the thick, milky stout to the piney Sap to Julius, which is probably the best IPA I’ve ever had.
 If you’ve ever heard people describe beers as “soft” and didn’t quite grasp why, you will immediately see with Tree House, whose hoppy beers all maintain a delicate, melon-y quality I’ve never seen matched."
 Their beers rank 3 of the top 10 beers in the world on Beer Advocate, and 6 out of the top 20.
+Tree House sources hops from organic farms in Valhalla.